spences10/scottspence.com/posts/svead-the-sveltekit-head-component.md

 ## WIP

-This is still _very_ much a WIP, I'm still working on it but this this is a good starting point.
+This is still _very_ much a work in progress, I'm still working on it but this is a good starting point.

 If you want to start using it now `pnpm i -D svead@next` to start using the new API.
 As mentioned earlier it's fully documented and